aricrepp/node-api-challenge/README.md

 * We can use routers to chunk out the code for more reuseability and readability

+1. The core features of Node.js and Express and why they are useful.

+- Core feature of Node.js is using JS outside of the browser, Express is utilizing the server module to function as a backend, can utilize middleware and routing.

+1. Understand and explain the use of Middleware?

+- explained above

+1. The basic principles of the REST architectural style.

+- Everything is a resource, each which have unique url, can have multiple representations, happens via HTTP, and is managed by HTTP methods.

+1. Understand and explain the use of Express Routers.

+- Express Routing allows for modularity, it allows you to split up your front end from your api from your backend, each with its own middleware functions.

+1. Describe tooling used to manually test the correctness of an API.

+- Tools like POSTMAN or INSOMNIA can be used to test your api.
+They themselves are an api that allows you to test your endpoints.

 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.